openstack/tacker/doc/source/install/manual_installation.rst

 ..

 7).
+Generate the tacker.conf.sample using tools/generate_config_file_sample.sh
-Edit tacker.conf to ensure the below entries:
+    or 'tox -e config-gen' command and rename it to tacker.conf.
+Then edit it to ensure the below entries:

 .. note::